vtexdocs/dev-portal-content/docs/guides/Promotions - Taxes API/promotions-and-taxes/post_api-rnb-pvt-import-calculatorconfiguration.md

 ---
 title: "Create Multiple SKU Promotion"
 slug: "post_api-rnb-pvt-import-calculatorconfiguration"
 excerpt: "Creates a Multiple SKU Promotion.
-This scenario allows to create a single promotion for multiples SKUs with the Percentage Effect."
+This scenario allows to create a single promotion for multiples SKUs with the Percentage Effect. \r\n> ⚠️ \r\n>\r\n> The limit of SKUs on a Multiple Effects promotion is 400."
 hidden: false
 createdAt: "2021-11-09T19:16:40.456Z"
-updatedAt: "2022-05-23T20:29:26.996Z"
+updatedAt: "2022-08-31T19:54:10.703Z"
 ---
 ## Request body example file
 [block:code]